Types of opportunities for Genetics Majors

 Genetics, the Secret of Life is open to all freshmen and early transfer students.
 Upperclassmen can apply to be peer mentors with the Learning Community.
 These are excellent leadership positions.

 The Genetics Club is a student organization open to all students with an interest in Genetics.
 It typically meets twice monthly during the school year.
 Current undergraduates, graduates, recent alumni, faculty and post-docs are invited to give presentations on their research, internship experiences, and careers.
 Various fund-raisers and field trips are also planned throughout the school year.
-Please contact Genetics Club President Courtney Smith (email@example.com) for the current schedule.
+Please contact Genetics Club Co-President Bailey Mooney (firstname.lastname@example.org) or Co-President Zach Ryder (email@example.com) for the current schedule.
+The first event of Spring 2018 will be a soup supper and board game night on Thursday, January 11, at 6 pm in 248 Bessey Hall.
+The next event is on Thursday, January 25, at 7 pm in 248 Bessey Hall.
+The speaker is Laura Schultz, graduate student in Dr. Maura McGrail's laboratory.

 Scholarships and Awards for Genetics Majors